nawrin1/PostgreSQL1/README.md

 WHERE condition;
 ```

-## Explain the GROUP BY clause and its role in aggregation operations.
+## Explain the GROUP BY clause and its role in aggregation operations. :link:
 The GROUP BY clause is used to divide the rows of a table into groups that have matching values in one or more columns.
 The GROUP BY statement is often used with aggregate functions ( COUNT() , MAX() , MIN() , SUM() , AVG() ) to group the result-set by one or more columns.
 ```
 SELECT column_name(s)